Saturday, December 16, 2023

 It’s slanted stuff, but compelling.
 Before The Making Of The President 1960, writing about presidential races was stiff and by-the-numbers.
 White saw the potential for capturing a democratic nation in transition, drawing upon all the hothouse drama and character that tended to get swept away with the ballot stubs after Election Day.

-A Kennedy flyer advertises a stop in Pittsburgh.
+A Kennedy flyer advertises a stop in Pittsburgh, PA.
 White attributes Kennedy's win to a willingness to take his case directly to the people, rather than rely on bosses and closed-door meetings.
 “We simply had to run and fight and scramble for ten weeks all the way, and then we would win,” his brother Robert told White.

 Image from https://www.flickr.com/photos/22841865@N05/3774036992